 A New Perspective:

+Maybe it’s just time for change.
 There is a cute little book out there that should be read by everyone who relies on Google traffic.
 It’s a very short and easy read.
 It pretty much sums up what has happened in the past few years.
 It’s titled: “Who Moved My Cheese” by Spencer Johnson.
 Link below.
 It’s only 3 bucks.

 The web is an ever changing place and what worked yesterday might not work as well today.
 There’s a reason for everything.
 If you’re having problems with your web site sales and see zombies in your analytics, feel free to share your thoughts in the comments below.